-Liskeard Hillfort Primary School, was named as a School of Excellence after going through a rigorous assessment process with Thrive®, an organisation which trains teachers and other education professionals to support the social and emotional development of children and young people.
+Liskeard Hillfort Primary School was named as a School of Excellence after going through a rigorous assessment process with Thrive.
 The award recognises extraordinary schools which are making a positive impact on their pupils, and on the wider community, by prioritising emotional wellbeing.

 “The school I stepped in to six years ago was inadequate, for a variety of reasons.
 Thrive has been the foundation for much of our improvement work.
 It has helped us to create really strong relationships that have changed everything at the school and it has given staff a clear understanding of the neuroscience that underlies a lot of behaviour,” said Dr Cook.